LONGi Hi-MO 6 580W vs Canadian Solar TOPBiHiKu7 580W

 5. Cell Technology

-Winner: Canadian Solar TOPBiHiKu7 580WThe LONGi Hi-MO 6 580W uses PERC Mono Half-cut: PERC (Passivated Emitter Rear Cell) is the current mainstream technology, offering good efficiency at the lowest manufacturing cost.
+Winner: LONGi Hi-MO 6 580WThe LONGi Hi-MO 6 580W uses HPBC (Hybrid Passivated Back Contact): HPBC (Hybrid Passivated Back Contact) is a proprietary LONGi architecture combining back-contact design with advanced passivation for both high efficiency and aesthetic uniformity.
 The Canadian Solar TOPBiHiKu7 580W uses TOPCon N-type Bifacial: TOPCon (Tunnel Oxide Passivated Contact) adds a thin tunnel oxide layer to reduce recombination losses, achieving higher efficiency than PERC while being manufacturable on existing production lines.
-TOPCon N-type Bifacial represents a newer generation technology with a longer performance runway as manufacturing matures.
+HPBC (Hybrid Passivated Back Contact) represents a newer generation technology with a longer performance runway as manufacturing matures.

 LONGi Hi-MO 6 580W